You put tons of work into creating fantastic Instagram posts for your audience.

 “When is the best time to post on Instagram?”

-Good news, you’re not the first person to wonder which time is best for posting on Instagram.
+The good news is that you’re not the first person to wonder which time is best for posting on Instagram…not by a long shot.

 Although plenty of research is available into posting schedules, the numbers don’t always add up.
 For instance, one company studied 61,000 posts in 2015, and found that the best time to post was on Wednesdays, between 2:00 am and 5:00 pm Eastern Time.

-A more recent HubSpot report suggests that Mondays and Thursdays are the best time to post on Instagram, generally between 3 pm and 4 pm.
+A more recent HubSpot report suggests that Mondays and Thursdays are the best time to generate high engagement, generally between the hours of 3 pm and 4 pm.
 Sprout Social agrees with posting on Thursday, but they believe that Wednesdays at 3 pm and Fridays at 5 am are also good times for engagement.

 Confused?
 You’re not alone.